originphp/framework/docs/models-associations.md

   }
 ```

 You can also pass an options array with any of the following keys.
+If you are following conventions most of these options are not necessary.

 - `className` is the name of the class that you want to load.
 - `joinTable` the name of the table used by this relationship